Secure a seat in USJ’s Physician Assistant (PA) Studies Program through this competitive major

 This seven-semester, interdisciplinary bachelor’s degree in Health Science prepares students for post-graduate success in USJ’s Physician Assistant Studies Program.

 The Pre-PA track is open to high school graduates who meet the admissions requirements specific to the program and then meet the yearly benchmarks through their junior year.
-Students that meet all the benchmarks and pass an in-person interview are then guaranteed a seat in the USJ PA program beginning January after their seventh semester.
+Students that meet all the benchmarks and pass an in-person interview can secure a seat in the USJ PA program beginning January after their seventh semester.

 Throughout the curriculum, students must meet the following requirements:

 Earn a B- or better in all major and supporting courses

 Take all major and supporting courses at USJ

 No repeat of courses without permission from the major advisor/program director (may delay matriculation into the Physician Assistant Program)